Tetched: [techt] Adjective; touched in the head, somewhat unbalanced mentally, slightly crazy

 Design(s): [di-zin] Noun; the arrangement of elements or details in a product or work of art

 TeTched is an affectionate nickname I acquired from my mentor when I had apprenticed to become a heavy diesel mechanic.
 My mentor recognized that I was a bit off.
 At the infancy of my adulthood I had enlisted into the United States Army.
 I served as an intelligence analyst at the forefront of the war on terrorism.
 After my discharge from service I was lost, not fitting into the normal confines of dysfunction as other service members do.
-It was rather unheard of for Military intelligence service members to develop PTSD with out at least being deployed.
-I was responsible for real and near real time analysis of the situations we recognize today as active shooters, bombings and 9/11.
+It was rather unheard of for Military Intelligence service members to develop PTSD without at least being deployed.
+However.
+I was responsible for real and near real time analysis of the situations we recognize today as active shooters, bombings and attacks like those on 9/11.
 Rejected by my service peers for not having deployed I forged ahead with the understanding that I was just a bad person.
 I was unemployed for a while, then eventually took on several jobs as stepping stones to rebuilding myself to prove that I was capable.
 The hidden issues that eventually led to me questioning that maybe everyone was wrong about me and that there was something wrong with me outside of who I am as a person.
-I was eventually recruited to work for a National laboratory and found a reprieve from my self doubt.
+I was eventually recruited to work for a National Laboratory and found a reprieve from my self doubt.
 I learned and grew which eventually poised me to be a very unique problem solver.
 Several fielding projects, pulse power diagnostics and other R&D accomplishments later I had succeeded to a point that I had started to regress and mix my current life with my former service.
 The more success I had at the labs the more it mirrored my military service, I was getting flashbacks.
 The harassments began from my management just like it had from my NCOs and I ended up in a full regression that put me in the ER and subsequently coded from their diagnostics.

 “The real heroes are those who rebuild their lives using adversity as a stepping stone to greatness in the midst of the chaos life has thrown at them.” - Nikki Rowe